-I have been writing for Catster for nearly a decade.
+I have been writing for Catster for more than a decade.
 It was early in my first year that I learned one of the basic tenets of writing about animals on the Internet: Write about cat food or dog food and ye shall be flamed.

 Whenever I write about pet food I think of Kathy Bates’ character in The Waterboy.
 To her, football (or as she put it, foosball) was the devil.